 Banks and Spreadsheet Use

-Banks have been known to utilize spreadsheets systems for many critical functions because most personnel are well-acquainted with them, and the freedom of being able to develop customized reports without needing to consult with the IT department offers flexibility and convenience.
-In fact, more than having a way to do financial budgeting and analyzing customer profitability, even loan officers and trade managers have become reliant on spreadsheets for risk management reporting and for making underwriting decisions.
+Banks have been known to utilise spreadsheets systems for many critical functions because most personnel are well-acquainted with them, and the freedom of being able to develop customised reports without needing to consult with the IT department offers flexibility and convenience.
+In fact, more than having a way to do financial budgeting and analysing customer profitability, even loan officers and trade managers have become reliant on spreadsheets for risk management reporting and for making underwriting decisions.

-But there are more than a few drawbacks to using spreadsheets for these tasks, and the sooner bank executives realize these, the sooner they can adopt better solutions.
+But there are more than a few drawbacks to using spreadsheets for these tasks, and the sooner bank executives realise these, the sooner they can adopt better solutions.